apache/seatunnel/docs/en/connector-v2/source/RocketMQ.md

 ### Simple:

-> random generation data is sent to Rocketmq
+> Consumer reads Rocketmq data and prints it to the console type

 ```hocon
 env {